GabrielCRO23/GabrielCRO23/README.md

 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: gabrielcro2369@gmail.com
 - Fluent in English, Korean, Croatian, and German
+- Help put a stop to Russian propaganda and Russian companies that support their war.
+More info @ https://t.me/itarmyofukraine2022

 <!---
 GabrielCRO23/GabrielCRO23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.